-- CO1 Understand internet of Things and its hardware and software components.(K2) - CO2 Demonstrate the Interfacing of I/O devices, sensors and communication modules.(K3) - CO3 Understand the concepts of remotely monitor data and control devices.(K2) - CO4 Build and deploy an various architecture with their elements.(K3) - CO5 Can develop real time IoT based projects.(K3)
+- CO1 Infer internet of Things and its components.
+(K2) - CO2 Describe about Reference modules and Architecture.
+(K2) - CO3 Explain the concepts of Hardware and Software Elements.
+(K2) - CO4 Build and deploy various Functions with IoT elements.
+(K3) - CO5 Develop real-time IoT based Applications.
+(K3)

-UNIT I INTRODUCTION TO INTERNET OF THINGS
+UNIT - I INTRODUCTION TO INTERNET OF THINGS